DocAdam/adamthepugh/site/docs/portfolio/overview.md

 ### Writing and documentation

-Technical writing, help content, procedural writing, reference material, conceptual writing, and content built for real users.
+See [Writing Samples](../writing-samples/overview.md) for a compact summary of the kinds of writing Iâ€™ve done and how that work shows up across the site.

 ### Problem-solving

-Projects where the real challenge is not just wording, but structure, workflow, ambiguity, or the absence of a usable system.
+See [Problem Solving](./problem-solving.md) for examples of how I approach work where the real challenge is not just wording, but structure, workflow, ambiguity, or the absence of a usable system.

 ### Tools and systems

-Work that sits close to documentation tooling, structured content, reporting, static sites, and lightweight build work.
+See [Tools and Systems](./tools-and-systems.md) for the documentation tooling, structured content environments, reporting systems, and lightweight build work that support this side of my work.

 ### Data and analytics

-Using Excel, Tableau, reporting, SQL-based analysis, and structured measurement to improve documentation work and support better decisions.
+See [Analytics](../data-analytics/overview.md) for how I use Excel, Tableau, reporting, SQL-based analysis, and structured measurement to improve documentation work and support better decisions.

 ### Recent proof

-Recent work matters, which is why projects like TeraCreators Help are featured prominently here.
+See [Work](../case-studies/overview.md), especially [TeraCreators Help](../case-studies/teracreators-help.md), for the strongest recent proof on the site.

 ## What I want this site to show